 Q16: Can you send us a copy of our submission for a previous edition?

 A: No. We cannot do this because of our confidentiality/data protection rules.
 Firms complete and upload their documents and therefore we reasonably believe that they have kept a copy of their submission for future reference.

-Q16: Which email address should we add to our safe senders list and how can we ensure we receive your research emails?
+Q17: Which email address should we add to our safe senders list?

-A: We send most of our research emails through our official email address, firstname.lastname@example.org.
-To ensure you receive our research announcements, please make sure that you have not blocked our official email address and/or opted out of/unsubscribed from receiving emails from Managing IP or IP STARS.
+A: We send most of our research emails through our official general email address, firstname.lastname@example.org.
+To ensure you receive our announcements, please make sure that you have not blocked that email address and/or opted out of/unsubscribed from receiving emails from Managing IP or IP STARS.

-From time to time research analysts send research-related emails from their corporate email address so please also make sure that they are not blocked.
+From time to time research analysts send research-related emails from their corporate email address (i.e. @managingip.com, @euromoneyasia.com and @euromoneyplc.com); please also make sure that those domains are not blocked.

 FIRM RANKINGS AND THE MANAGING IP AWARDS